I blinked twice when I saw the minimum cost of starting a virtual assistant business on starter story.

 Templates have been a business saver for many virtual assistants.
 There’s just about a template for everything.
 You can get contract templates for virtual assistants in Nigeria, instead of hiring a lawyer every time you have a new client.

 8. Email service provider

 Building an email list is a very important part of any digital business.
-An email service provider like sendfox is the BEST option for virtual assistants in Nigeria.
+An email service provider like sendfox is a great option for virtual assistants in Nigeria.
 It currently cost only $49 for a lifetime plan of 5,000 contacts (which is a steal and you should take advantage of before the price increases!).
-Other email service providers take up to $25 every single month
+Other email service providers take up to $25 every single month.

 9. Cloud storage

 You need a secure place to store your important documents and google drive and drop box offer free versions.
 Both options store your info “in the cloud” which keeps your info secure and safe.

 10. Booking system:

 You need to get on discovery calls to close potential clients.
 A booking system will eliminate the back and forth emails to sync schedules.
 I use and highly recommend tidycal.
 It is very easy to use and very affordable.
 It cost only $29 for the lifetime plan.
 Calendly costs $8 every single month.
 Both tidycal and calendly have free versions for when you’re bootstrapping.